openethereum/openethereum.github.io/Tutorial-Part-III.md

 So now we're fairly happy with the idea of `Bond`s in our reactive user interface, it's time to get down and dirty with the blockchain.
-This particular dapp asks our hosting environment (in this case Parity but potentially others in the future) to populate the Javascript global environment with the `parity.js` API.
+This particular dapp asks our hosting environment (in this case Parity but potentially others in the future) to populate the Javascript global environment with the [parity.js API](https://www.npmjs.com/package/@parity/parity.js).
 If you're interested, this happens in `dist/index.html` at the line:

 ```js
 <script src="/parity-utils/parity.js"></script>
 ```

 This gives us a global `parity` object which we can use to get information concerning the blockchain.
-In addition to the basic parity.js API, we also introduce the `oo7-parity` package, which provides a higher level reactive `Bond` API on top.
+In addition to the basic *parity.js* API, we also introduce the `oo7-parity` package, which provides a higher level reactive `Bond` API on top of *parity.js*.

 This is already set up for us, but if you're interested, it happens in `src/client/scripts/entry.jsx`, specifically the lines: